 • Medical Supplies: Bring along antiseptic, bandages etc as accidents do happen.

-• Safety: As the safety of your animals is important to us and because there are going to be other dog families, feeding time should take place at your campsite (inside tent) if you have not booked a fenced off campsite, to avoid any aggression around food.
+• Safety: As the safety of your animals is important to us and because there are going to be other dog families, feeding time should take place at your campsite (inside the tent) if you have not booked a fenced-off campsite, to avoid any aggression around food.
 Keeping your dog in view at all times, ensures the safety of your dogs and those of others.

 • Behaviour: Just like our children don’t like their toys or sweets snatched from them, neither do our dogs and just like some children are shy or nervous so it is with our fur babies, so please remind your fur babies of their manners.

 • Protection: Being out in the bush comes with ticks so please ensure that your dogs are protected and that their vaccinations are up to date.